dimagi/commcare-cloud/docs/commcare-cloud/deploy.md

 However, for locally hosted deployments, we recommend deploying **once a week** (for example, every Wednesday), to keep up to date with new features and security patches.

-Since CommCareHQ is an Open Source project, you can see all the new features that were recently merged by looking at the [merged pull requests](https://github.com/dimagi/commcare-hq/pulls?q=is%3Apr+is%3Aclosed "merged pull requests") on GitHub.
+Since CommCare HQ is an Open Source project, you can see all the new features that were recently merged by looking at the [merged pull requests](https://github.com/dimagi/commcare-hq/pulls?q=is%3Apr+is%3Aclosed "merged pull requests") on GitHub.

 ## Formplayer deploy